4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 Financial Analysis Techniques

-A financial analysis is mandatory and must be completed for all Form 637 compliance reviews where the excise examiner determines the applicant or registrant poses a risk to revenue by not paying a tax liability or by filing claims.
+A financial analysis is mandatory and must be completed for all Form 637 compliance reviews where the examiner determines the applicant or registrant poses a risk to revenue by not paying a tax liability or by filing claims.

 Note:

-If the applicant or registrant is experiencing financial difficulty, then the excise examiner should protect the government’s interest by ensuring the applicant or registrant is not using Federal Excise Tax (FET) deposits to pay other liabilities and is not filing false claims to increase cash flow.
+If the applicant or registrant is experiencing financial difficulty, then the examiner should protect the government’s interest by ensuring the applicant or registrant is not using Federal Excise Tax (FET) deposits to pay other liabilities and is not filing false claims to increase cash flow.

 The minimum steps required to conduct a financial analysis are:

-• What is the profit margin after deducting all applicable direct expenses?
+• After deducting all applicable direct expense.

-• What is the profit margin after deducting the applicable excise tax?
+• After deducting the applicable excise tax.

-4. What other expenses does the applicant or registrant have that will compete with applicant’s or registrant ability to pay excise tax?
+4. What other expenses does the applicant or registrant have that will compete with applicant’s or registrant ability to pay the excise tax?
 These may include:

-• Interest payments?
+• Interest payments

-• Salaries?
+• Salaries

-• Equipment purchases?
+• Equipment purchases

-• Debt?
+• Debt

 • Quick Ratio (Current Assets-Inventory/Current Liabilities) - This calculates and measures the ability of the applicant or registrant to pay current liabilities and debts.
 If the quick ratio of applicant or registrant is 1.0 or greater, then it indicates that applicant or registrant should be able to meet its short-term liabilities.
 This check is more advantageous when reviewing applicants or registrants where the inventory might be hard to liquidate.